-ATLANTA, July 30, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in New Jersey that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
-These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by severe storms and winds that occurred on June 30, 2012.
+ATLANTA, Sept.
+16, 2011 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in New Jersey that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
+These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by Hurricane Irene that occurred between Aug.
+27 through Sept.
+5, 2011

-PNPs located in the following New Jersey counties that provide non-critical services are eligible to apply: Atlantic, Cumberland and Salem.
+PNPs located in the entire state of New Jersey that provide non-critical services are eligible to apply.
 Examples of eligible non-critical PNP organizations include, but are not limited to, food kitchens, homeless shelters, museums, libraries, community centers, schools and colleges.

 PNP organizations may borrow up to $2 million to repair or replace damaged or destroyed real estate, machinery and equipment, inventory and other business assets.
 The SBA may increase a loan up to 20 percent of the total amount of disaster damage to real estate and/or leasehold improvements, as verified by SBA, to make improvements that lessen the risk of property damage by future disasters of the same kind.

 Interest rates are as low as 3 percent with terms up to 30 years.
 The SBA sets the loan amounts and terms based on each applicant's financial condition.